anssihalmeaho/aggregate-example/README.md

 Aggregate interface provides ways to:

 * write users and groups
-* add users to goups
+* add users to groups
 * read users and groups
 * read users of each group
 * read groups of each user